 When projects reach conclusion, a final report is created to document the outcomes, impact, and sustainability plans for the outcomes.
 Click here to open the Final Project Report Template, and the check list for the “project completion.”

-Minutes from the team meetings which includes the list of attendee, time & location, detail notes on issues, risks, decisions, action plans, as well as any supporting document relevant to the work of the team (e.g., data, articles, reports.)
+Minutes from the team meetings, which include the list of attendees, time, and location, provide details on issues, risks, decisions, and action plans, as well as any supporting documents relevant to the work of the team (e.g., data, articles, reports).

 Request for Financial Resources

 Project leads may submit a request for funding by providing the required documents and filing out the online form.